-The changes in hunger perception during and after weight loss are well-illustrated in the studies of Dr. Sumithran and colleagues in the graph below.
+The graph below clearly illustrates the changes in hunger perception during and after weight loss found in the studies of Dr. Sumithran and colleagues.
 They evaluated hunger before and during a weight loss program and during the maintenance phase by providing a standardized meal and measuring the degree of hunger reported by the subjects over the following six hours.

 In the graph, the solid black dots illustrate the hunger patterns for four hours after eating a standard meal before the weight loss.
 Hunger starts off at 32, drops 30 minutes after eating to almost zero, then gradually increases over the next 120 to 240 minutes, ultimately reaching levels experienced before the meal.